BPC-157Dosing CalculatorReconstitutionPeptides

 Frequently Asked Questions

-What is the standard BPC-157 dose in insulin syringe units?
+What is the standard BPC-157 dose in slin pin units?

-For the typical 5 mg vial reconstituted with 2 mL of bacteriostatic water (2,500 mcg/mL concentration): 250 mcg = 10 units, 500 mcg = 20 units on a U-100 insulin syringe.
-Always recalculate if you switch to a different vial size or diluent volume.
+For the typical 5 mg vial reco'd with 2 mL of BAC water (2,500 mcg/mL): 250 mcg = 10 units, 500 mcg = 20 units on a U-100 slin pin.
+Always recalculate if you switch vial size or BAC volume, the math doesn't carry across.

-How much bacteriostatic water should I use for a 5 mg BPC-157 vial?
+How much BAC water for a 5 mg BPC-157 vial?

-2 mL is the standard research-protocol default — yields 2,500 mcg/mL and produces convenient syringe marks for 200–500 mcg doses.
-1 mL doubles the concentration to 5,000 mcg/mL; some protocols prefer it to reduce injection volume, but small-volume draws become harder to measure accurately.
+2 mL is the standard default, gives you 2,500 mcg/mL and clean syringe marks for 200-500 mcg pins.
+1 mL doubles concentration to 5,000 mcg/mL; some people prefer it to cut injection volume, but small draws get harder to read accurately.

 Can I reconstitute BPC-157 with regular water?

-No. Bacteriostatic water contains 0.9% benzyl alcohol as a preservative — without it, any multi-dose vial will contaminate within 24–72 hours of reconstitution.
-Single-use preparations can use sterile saline but are wasteful for a 5 mg vial that typically yields 20 doses.
+No. BAC water has 0.9% benzyl alcohol as a preservative, without it any multi-dose vial is bacterially contaminated within 24-72 hours of reco.
+Single-use draws can run sterile saline but you're wasting most of a 5 mg vial that would otherwise yield 20 doses.

-28 days refrigerated at 2–8 °C. Never freeze reconstituted solution — freeze-thaw cycles break the peptide structure.
-Label the vial with the reconstitution date on first puncture; dispose after 28 days regardless of visual appearance.
+28 days refrigerated at 2-8°C. Never freeze reco'd solution, freeze-thaw cycles wreck the peptide structure.
+Slap a date sticker on the vial when you first puncture it; toss after 28 days regardless of how it looks.

-What is the maximum safe BPC-157 dose per injection?
+What is the maximum safe BPC-157 dose per pin?

-No formal upper-bound dose has been established in human trials — a 2025 IV safety study administered up to 20 mg without adverse events in two volunteers.
-Typical practitioner protocols stay in the 250–500 mcg range per injection, with total daily doses up to 1 mg split across multiple sites.
+No formal upper-bound has been established in human trials, a 2025 IV safety study pushed up to 20 mg without adverse events in two volunteers.
+Community standard sits at 250 mcg subq 1-2x/day for 4-8 weeks, with total daily doses up to 1 mg split across multiple sites for stubborn injuries.
 See the BPC-157 research guide for full evidence context.

 This article is for research and informational purposes only.
 BPC-157 is not FDA-approved for human clinical use.
 Consult a licensed healthcare professional before considering any peptide protocol.